tobyweston/java8_course_companion/manuscript/part1/02_lambdas_in_depth/04_scope_and_effectively_final.md

         };
     }

 Where the functions method takes an integer and returns an integer.
-In the implementation the variable `sum` is a class member variable and is mutated each time the function is applied.
+In the implementation, the `sum` variable is a class member variable and is mutated each time the function is applied.
 This kind of mutation is generally bad form when it comes to functional programming.

 Nether the less, we can pass this into our `forEach` method like this;